rodrigo-estrela/pipedrive-bling-api/README.md

 ------------- | -------------
 skip | Optional - Pagination start.
 Default = 0
 limit  | Optional - Items per page.
 Max = 100

+## Alternative solution
+An alternative solution for this integration would be use webhooks.
+In my opinio this would be a more performante solution, but I did not followed this path because one of the requirements specify that the integration must search the deals.